Mini-Project2024/Connecto/README.md

 cd connecto
 ```

+3. Open xampp and start the Apache and mysql server

+4. Import the sql Code to phpmyadmin

-3. Open your web browser and navigate to `http://localhost/connecto/components/pages/index.html` to start using CONNECTO.
+5. Open your web browser and navigate to `http://localhost/connecto/components/pages/index.html` to start using CONNECTO.

 ### Contributors
 This is a team project, and we grateful for the contributions of all team members: